danielatrivella/NP3_MS_Workflow/README.md

     - List of mandatory options:
     - *\-o, \-\-output_path* \<path\>       : path to the output data folder, inside the outs directory of the clustering result folder.
 It should contain the 'molecular_networking' folder and inside it the 'similarity_tables' folder.
 The job name will be extracted from here

 - **join_jobs** [options]  :    Command to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job using an incremental clustering approach.
 Concatenate different jobs without the need of running them all together again.
 Uses a different metadata, called *metadata_join*, defining the jobs to be joined and their unique reference codes, the names of their used metadata and pre processing directory.
 It uses the clean results from the provided NP3 jobs and execute the main pipeline from Step 3 to 10 with some modifications and adaptations in an incremental clustering manner, except for Step 8 which is skipped.
+The *join_jobs* command may be useful for processing growing libraries, which will have new datasets being included from time to time; or for processing very large jobs, which may be divided into smaller jobs and then joined by chunks with a smaller memory footprint (divide and conquer strategy)
     - List of mandatory options:
     - *\-n, \-\-output_name* \<name\>     :   the job name.
 It will be used to name the output directory and the results from joining the jobs.
 It must have less than 80 characters.
     - *\-m, \-\-metadata_join* \<file\>    :  path to the metadata_join table CSV file defining the jobs to be joined.
 Different format, see manual.